 - i) Attained A2 grades of at least BBB.
 For A101 this must include Chemistry or Biology.
 General Studies and Critical Thinking are not acceptable A Levels.
 A Levels taken early are not considered (irrespective of whether they are certificated in Year 12 or Year 13).
 Further Mathematics is not acceptable.
 Where an A-Level has a separate practical component, this is required, and must have been passed.
-(We do not consider GCSEs, AS-Levels or Extended Project Qualifications.) - ii) Where an applicant has taken A2 Level Mathematics in Year 12 and A2 Level Further Mathematics in Year 13 we will accept the result of the A2 Level Mathematics, provided two other subjects (one of which must be Chemistry or Biology) are studied in Year 13 alongside A2 Level Further Mathematics.
+(Applicants must meet the University's minimum entry requirement of a Grade C (Grade 4) in GCSE English Language and GCSE Mathematics but we otherwise do not consider GCSEs, AS-Levels or Extended Project Qualifications.) - ii) Where an applicant has taken A2 Level Mathematics in Year 12 and A2 Level Further Mathematics in Year 13 we will accept the result of the A2 Level Mathematics, provided two other subjects (one of which must be Chemistry or Biology) are studied in Year 13 alongside A2 Level Further Mathematics.
 We will not accept A2 Level Further Mathematics when determining whether an applicant meets our academic entry criteria. - iii) We will consider applicants who have taken resits in order to meet our academic entry requirements.
 Resits may be taken in each qualification.
 All A2 Level resits must be taken in the same sitting.
 Applicants need only resit those subjects in which their attainment did not reach the required level as set out in points 2(i)-2(ii) above.
 We will not consider applicants who have taken resits in a qualification more than once, except from candidates with extenuating circumstances/disrupted studies.
-Whether or not disrupted studies are accepted is determined by a Disrupted Studies Board that meets after the application deadline, and which considers each Disrupted Studies application individually on its own merits. - iv) Where an applicant was taking A Level resits in 2020 (only), the calculated grades awarded in July/August 2020 will be regarded as the resit grades unless the applicant takes the September 2020 A Level examination(s), in which case the applicant can choose whether to use the calculated grades awarded or the grades awarded by examination as the resit grades.
-NOTE: This may be revised when the University gives the Medical School guidance on this matter. - v) For applicants who first took A Levels in 2020 (only), we will consider the calculated grades awarded in July/August 2020 to be a first sitting attempt, unless the applicant takes the A2 Level examination(s) in September 2020, in which case the applicant can choose whether to use the calculated grades awarded or the grades awarded by examination as the resit grades.
-NOTE: This may be revised when the University gives the Medical School guidance on this matter. - vi) In addition to meeting the A2 Level requirements set out above, applicants must have or be predicted to attain an upper second class or first class Bachelor's degree in an appropriate life sciences subject. - v) Candidates with less than the above grades will be considered only in exceptional circumstances.
+Whether or not disrupted studies are accepted is determined by a Disrupted Studies Board that meets after the application deadline, and which considers each Disrupted Studies application individually on its own merits. - iv) Where an applicant was taking A Level resits in 2020, the grades awarded in July/August 2020 and those awarded after September 2020 attempts will be regarded as the same sitting of the examination, and whichever result is higher will be used.
+At the time of writing it is not yet known whether there will be an Autumn examination series in 2021.
+[This section has been updated to reflect the realities of last year and current uncertainty] - v) For applicants who first took A Levels in 2020 (only), the grades awarded in July/August 2020 and those awarded after September 2020 attempts will be regarded as the same sitting of the examination, and whichever result is higher will be used.
+At the time of writing it is not yet known whether there will be an Autumn examination series in 2021.
+[This section has been updated to reflect the realities of last year and current uncertainty] - vi) In addition to meeting the A2 Level requirements set out above, applicants must have or be predicted to attain an upper second class or first class Bachelor's degree in an appropriate life sciences subject.
+Masters degrees (taken after a Bachelors degree) and doctoral degrees are not considered. - v) Candidates with less than the above grades will be considered only in highly exceptional circumstances.